KISHOREKANCHI/ImageRetrievalSystem/README.md

 # 🖼️ Image Retrieval System

-A semantic image search system powered by OpenAI's CLIP model.
-This system allows you to search through a collection of images using natural language text queries, finding visually and semantically similar images without requiring manual tagging or labeling.
+Lightweight semantic image search that uses a CLIP model to embed images and text, FAISS for vector search, and SQLite for simple metadata tracking.
+This README reflects the current project files and CLI in `main.py`.

 ## 📋 Table of Contents